Updated December 2023

 Are you considering a career in social services?

 Your next step is to speak with admissions about training options.
-Herzing College Ottawa offers a comprehensive 12-month Community Services Worker diploma.
-The program includes an eight-week internship at a community organization.
+Herzing College offers CSW training online.
+The program is no more than 12 months long and includes an internship at a community organization.

 Find out if this program is right for you.
 Chat live with an admissions advisor now, or click below to explore the program in more detail.
 We're here to help!